robstoll/atrium/.github/CONTRIBUTING.md

 - Found spelling mistakes?
   Nice catch :mag: Please fix it and create a pull request.

-- You wrote an assertion function and would like to contribute it to Atrium?
+- You wrote an expectation function and would like to contribute it to Atrium?
   Awesome :+1: please review the [pull request checklist](#pull-request-checklist) and create a pull request

 - You would like to support the project financially?